Invasion of Gozo (1551): Efforts to improve defences

-There are records of other raids on Gozo occurring in 1560, 1563, 1570, 1572, 1574, 1582, 1583, 1588, 1597, 1598 and 1599; during the 18 October 1583 raid, Rabat was sacked and 70 people were taken as slaves by corsairs from Bizerte.
-(Note: Some sources claim this raid occurred in 1582, but archival sources at the National Library of Malta state that it occurred on 18 October 1583.)
-Works to upgrade the Castello only began in 1599, and by 1622 its southern walls had been completely rebuilt as a bastioned enceinte.
+Gozo continued to be subjected to raids for decades after 1551, with sources mentioning attacks occurring in 1560, 1561, 1563, 1570, 1572, 1574, 1582, 1583, 1588, 1597, 1598 and 1599.
+Dragut was again involved in the raid of 1561, which was repelled following a skirmish with Gozitan cavalry.
+During a raid in 1582 or 1583, (Note: Some sources claim this raid occurred in 1582, but archival sources at the National Library of Malta state that it occurred on 18 October 1583.)
+Rabat was sacked and 70 people were taken as slaves by corsairs from Bizerte.
+This vulnerability created a general sense of insecurity which prevented the development of villages on Gozo until the late 17th century; prior to that point the Gozitan population remained concentrated within and around the Castello, and the countryside beyond featured only some small farms and country houses.
+The military engineer Francesco Laparelli visited Gozo in 1567 and probably made a proposal to improve its defences, but this was not implemented.
+Works to upgrade the Castello began in 1599, and by 1622 its southern walls had been completely rebuilt as a bastioned enceinte.
 Gozitan women and children were required by law to sleep within the Castello until 1637.
 Further efforts to improve Gozo's defences were made throughout the 17th century with the construction of a network of coastal watchtowers.
 The first to be built were large towers at Mġarr, Marsalforn and on the small island of Comino in the 1600s and 1610s, followed by a series of smaller towers at Xlendi, Dwejra, Mġarr ix-Xini and Daħlet Qorrot in the 1650s and 1660s.
 A series of coastal batteries, redoubts and entrenchments along with Fort Chambray were added in the 18th century.